falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 }
 ```

-> :warning: try to not overlap the `fields` created by other plugins, for eg, in this example we can use `docker.` prefix because `Falco` libs use `container.` fields which are more generic, so we've not conflict.
+> :warning: try to not overlap the `fields` created by other plugins, for eg, in this example we can use `docker.` prefix because `Falco` libs use `container.` fields which are more generic, so we've not to conflict.

 For this plugin, we use the modules provided by `docker sdk`, all retrieved events will be Unmarshaled into the [`events.Message`](https://pkg.go.dev/github.com/docker/docker@v20.10.12+incompatible/api/types/events#Message) struct which simplifies the mapping.

 #### `Open()`

-This methods is used by the `Falco plugin framework` for opening a new `stream` of events, what is called an `instance`.
+This methods is used by the *Falco plugin framework* for opening a new `stream` of events, what is called an `instance`.
 The current implementation creates only one `instance` per plugin but it's possible in future that same `plugin` allows to open several streams, and so several `instances` at once.

 ```go
 // Open is called by Falco plugin framework for opening a stream of events, we call that an instance